-* Geocaches count for the town where the box lies, also if the listing coordinates are somewhere else.
+* Geocaches count for the town where the box lies, even if the listing coordinates are somewhere else.

 * Of course you can visit the same places as in previous years again.
 New year, new challenge.

 * Please include at least the following in your posts: Sequential number, country, state/province/region and name of the town, and a link to the books journal.
-Really, please mention the country in each post also if in your mind there only exists one country, or you believe that everyone should know that city.
+Really, please do mention the country in each post.
+I don't always know without looking it up where you live.

 * Please post only one release for each town.
 If you release more than one book, choose one freely.